woody-hulse/ANT/README.md

 # ANT
-Artificial Neural Topology (ANT) based on a semi-random graph structure designed to mimic the general characteristic of simple cerebral organisms.
+Artificial Neural Topology (ANT) is a model designed to mimic the topology and charactersitics of biological neural networks.
+The end goal is to create a continuously learning embedded robotic system that exhibits emergent behavioral characteristics, analogous to animals.